What Is a Stipend? Definition, Types, and Examples for Employers

 Conversely, the modern approach to employee stipends are a form of financial support used to cover lifestyle or workstyle benefits.

-Although a stipend and a salary are considered a fixed sum, salaries are often modified based on merit and output.
+Although a stipend and a salary are considered fixed sums, salaries are often modified based on merit and output.
 In contrast, a stipend remains a fixed amount regardless of performance.

 In contrast to paying hourly or regular salaries, a stipend is given only at the employer’s discretion.
 Under the Fair Labor Standards Act (FLSA), stipends may be lower than the minimum wage as long as they’re reserved for trainees.

 Although you can’t pay a W-2 employee with a stipend rather than hourly wages or a regular salary, you can bestow a recurring stipend upon said employee as additional compensation to their base pay.
-In this manner, stipends serve as fringe benefits or bonuses in a comprehensive benefits package.
+In this manner, stipends serve as fringe benefits or bonuses in a comprehensive total compensation package.

 Psst: Learn why offering stipends is better than adding extra cash to a paycheck in our breakdown.